Abaza Hasan Pasha: Early career

 A sixteenth-century Western depiction of a sipahi, a position in which Abaza Hasan served in his youth.

 Nothing is known of Abaza Hasan's life before 1648, except that he was by origin a member of the sipāhiyān, the first of the six divisions of imperial cavalry (Altı Bölük).
 He first entered the historical record in 1648, serving Hacı Sinanzade Mehmed Pasha as his mütesellim (deputy-governor) in the Sanjak (sub-province) of Hamid, in southwest Anatolia.
 There he earned a reputation for bravery and military prowess by defending the city of Isparta from the rebel Kara Haydaroğlu, who had been harassing nearby caravans and villages.
 While previous commanders sent to subdue him had been thwarted, Abaza Hasan ambushed and captured him in a night attack.
-Kara Haydaroğlu was delivered to Istanbul and executed on 12 November 1648.
+Kara Haydaroğlu was delivered to Constantinople and executed on 12 November 1648.
 For his service, Abaza Hasan was given robes of honor and rewarded with the rank of voyvoda (overseer) of the Yeni Il Türkmen, at that time a lucrative post in Eastern Anatolia.